therealnicoroshi/modlist/README.md

 ### *Although the list can play without additional paid mods I personally use the frame generator from [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) to 4x my framerate and run this list at 144 FPS.
 Decide what is right for yourself.*

+#### ❗*IMPORTANT: If you plan to use lossless scaling you should disable ENB Frame Gen in the 4.Optimazation section in the left pane of MO2 ❗

    ## *Some Users have reported being able to run this list on hardware BELOW the minimum I feel it needs*